jh3nd3rs0n/argmatey/README.md

          * Invoked when either of the options "-d" and "--decode" is
          * encountered.
          *
-         * Methods that are annotated with @Option without an
+         * Methods that are annotated with @Option that does not allow
-         * @OptionArgSpec can have no method parameters or only one
+         * for an option argument can have no method parameters or only
-         * method parameter of type boolean.
+         * one method parameter of type boolean.
          */
         @Option(
             doc = "Decode data",